DEON-integrated Issue Tracking, Integration of Atlassian Jira®, Microsoft® Azure® DevOps and Wrike®

 on Line :

-or set to Minimal :
+or to Minimal set:

 1. This symbol indicates which project it belongs to or, if the tracking project does not specify a symbol, which tracking system is used to create this issue.